Or why 'well done' could leave you more than just 'browned-off'!

-Here's a brief article published a short while ago on my 'Toxic Time Bomb' blog and unashamedly ripped-off and 'reprinted' here...
+Here's a brief article published originally on my 'Toxic Time Bomb' blog and unashamedly ripped-off and 'reprinted' here...

 No more really crispy roast potatoes;-( no more darkly, crusty traditional loaves; no more home-made deep brown chips; no more over-cooked barbecue 'delicacies'!!...because...you may already be braced for it...it is yet another thing that could contribute to the risk of developing cancer!

 Indeed give us only the insipid, the pallid, and at most the 'pale golden' roast or fried foods.
 If you have been a devotee of the dark and crunchy roast potato, if you have fought over a well cooked crust...now is the time to leave it to the unwary, the unwise and the unwitting.